MargeRosen/musicpub/README.md

 Move "Discontinue" to the last column and only display if true.

-Add PDF file upload functionality using S3 bucket.
+Add PDF file of the score and parts with upload functionality using S3 bucket.

-Add Shopping cart, Stripe API for purchases, and pdf download functionality for customers wishing to buy sheet music.
+Add Shopping cart, Stripe API for purchases, and pdf download functionality for customers wishing to buy the sheet music.

 ###License